anasen-collab/analysis/SiCal/RelativeCal/SX3/readme.md

 ### Next steps
 Once you have completed this program, rerun `Main.C` with this new `X3RelativeGains_Step3.dat` Everything should now be calibrated properly, but check the histograms to make sure.
 If the histograms are not as good as desired, you can repeat this process for any individual detector (all three programs).
-Just be sure to input the correct RelativeGains.dat file and root file.
+Just be sure to input the correct `RelativeGains.dat` file and root file.

-## Final fix
+## Final fix (Step 4)
 ### Hisotgrams
 ````
 //check offset